FY25 JBER Packing and Crating Services

 Buyer not available

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the construction of the Joint Integrated Test and Training Center (JITTC) at Joint Base Elmendorf-Richardson (JBER), Alaska.
+The Department of Defense, specifically the U.S. Army Corps of Engineers, is soliciting proposals for the construction of the Joint Integrated Test and Training Center (JITTC) at Joint Base Elmendorf-Richardson (JBER), Alaska.
 The project aims to develop a 149,913 gross square-foot facility that will include various simulation and operational spaces, utilities, and site improvements, with an estimated contract value ranging from $250 million to $500 million.
-This initiative is crucial for enhancing the Army's operational capabilities and commitment to sustainable construction practices.
-Interested contractors should contact Tammy Davis at tammy.davis@usace.army.mil or Michelle Mandel at MICHELLE.R.MANDEL@USACE.ARMY.MIL, and note that proposals are due by February 18, 2025, at 2:00 PM Alaska Time, following a scheduled site visit on January 17, 2025.
+This initiative is critical for enhancing the Army's operational capabilities and commitment to sustainable construction practices.
+Interested contractors should submit their proposals by February 18, 2025, and can contact Tammy Davis at tammy.davis@usace.army.mil or Michelle Mandel at MICHELLE.R.MANDEL@USACE.ARMY.MIL for further information.

 Buyer not available